Dreams That Money Can't Buy

-Dreams That Money Can't Buy is the second solo album by English singer Holly Johnson, released by MCA Records in 1991.
+Dreams That Money Can't Buy is the second solo studio album by the English singer and musician Holly Johnson, released by MCA Records in 1991.
 The album was produced by Andy Richards, except "Penny Arcade" which was produced by Dan Hartman.

 Background

 Following his 1989 UK chart topping debut album Blast, Johnson began writing and recording his second album in 1990.
 The first single preceding the album was "Where Has Love Gone?", which was released in November 1990 and reached No. 73 in the UK.
 The follow-up was "Across the Universe", which reached No. 99 following its release in March 1991.
 The entire album had been completed in early 1991, however Johnson's relations with MCA then collapsed when the label, disappointed by the limited success of the two singles, decided to limit the marketing budget for the album.

 Dreams That Money Can't Buy was given a half-hearted release later in the year and with little promotion it failed to chart.
 The third and final single, "The People Want to Dance", was released in September but also failed to chart.
 Having left the label by the time of the album's release, Johnson discovered he was HIV positive in November 1991, which resulted in him largely withdrawing from music.

 In a 1991 interview with Melody Maker, Johnson said of the album, "With this album, I wanted to write 10 songs with great grooves and I think I achieved it as much as I'm able to achieve it in this current situation in my life.
 I do make an effort to make classic pop, but it's a path fraught with difficulties.
 I like to write about human issues, but sometimes you can sound like a right wanker, and I would hate to be thought of as a preacher."
 He added, "The LP will do as well as the record company want it to do.
 They'll promote it as much or as little as they desire, it's out of my hands, and all I can do is think about the next project."